Interconnectedness in the Global Financial Market: Estimating inter-market and intra-market interconnectedness

 To measure interconnectedness, we estimate pairwise the dependencies for all pairs of stocks $(i,j)$

 Next, we focus on stock-to-stock relationships that are significant with respect to a certain threshold.
-We will use the p-values that can be obtained from this estimation, which we store in a matrix $p_{ij}$.
-The rows and columns are ordered by countries.\footnote{For the time horizons in this study, we do not observe significantly negative correlation.}
+Therefore, in the following we will use the p-values that can be obtained from this estimation and refer to the elements $p_{ij}$ of the matrix of p-values.
+Its rows and columns are ordered by countries.\footnote{For the time horizons in this study, we do not observe significantly negative correlation.}

 To test the robustness of these results, which depend on the univariate de-garching, we compare our results with those of a multivariate GARCH model.
 These models can only be estimated with a limited number of time series.
-We use the Dynamic Conditional Correlation (DCC) model \citep{ddcg} with pairs of stocks from the sample and compare the correlation implied by the DCC model with the correlation of our filtered returns.
-The results are indistinguishable for long windows.
-For windows of 190 days, the results on the stock level differ, but the differences are marginal and unsystematic. (see \ref{app:dcc}).
+We use the Dynamic Conditional Correlation (DCC) model \citep{ddcg} with pairs of stocks from the sample and compare the average correlation implied by the DCC model with the correlation of our filtered returns.
+As expected, the results are indistinguishable for long windows.
+For windows of 190 days, the results on the stock level differ, but the differences are marginal and unsystematic (see \ref{app:dcc}).
+We have also analyzed the distributions of our p-values and run simulations with permutations of our returns data to check for sensible significance levels and possible problems due to a multiple comparison problem.
+We found that the distributions of p-values are well-behaved and that an inflation of false positives caused by the large sample size is not to be expected, for details see figure \ref{fig:pvals} in \ref{app:dcc}.

 A challenging issue is the time difference in trading hours across markets.
 It leads to problems in determining the true dependencies between stocks from different markets.
 For stocks from Europe, this is a minor issue because UK trading time differs from other European countries by only one hour.
 The U.S. market opens before EU markets close, for a difference of six hours.
 Calculating the dependencies between stocks traded in the Americas and Asia is most problematic.
 The dependencies are biased downwards because the time series are asynchronous \cite[see also][]{martens}.
 In general, this can be dealt with in two ways: by using tick data and calculation of synchronous pseudo closing prices, or by time aggregation.
-The first method would require large amounts of data and even then it would be difficult to find a specific time each day when price quotes for all stocks would be available.
+The first method would require massive amounts of data and even then it would be difficult to find a specific time each day when (pseudo) price quotes for all stocks would be available.
 The second method is easier but limits the time resolution for our analysis.